NxPKG/khulnasoft-docs/content/support/Third-Party Software/Others/Using Kubernetes on GKE and AWS with Cloudflare Load Balancer.md

 ---

-## Creating Cloudflare Load Balancer
+## Creating Khulnasoft Load Balancer

-For creating Cloudflare Load Balancer we will use the following IP addresses which we obtained from the steps above:
+For creating Khulnasoft Load Balancer we will use the following IP addresses which we obtained from the steps above:

 -   Google Load Balancer IP address: 35.227.204.26
 -   AWS Load balancer IP address:a2a0848d7d49611e7bfe20206b4bee2f-1914840563.us-east-1.elb.amazonaws.com